 PHP CSV String Data Read

-The str_getcsv() function is used for reading CSV data from string or variable.
-Below is syntax for function:
+The str_getcsv() function is used for reading CSV data from a string or variable.
+Below is a syntax for the function:

 str_getcsv($csv_string,$separator,$enclosure,$escape_character)

-It's' works same as fgetcsv() function where it takes CSV string or variable as a required parameter and same optional parameters as previous function.
-Let's take an example for str_getcsv() function:
+It’s’ works the same as the fgetcsv() function where it takes a CSV string or variable as a required parameter and the same optional parameters as the previous function.
+Let’s take an example for the str_getcsv() function:

 <?php